Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 Should I use distilled water in my WaterPik?

-It is generally safe to use distilled water in a WaterPik.
 Distilled water is a type of purified water that has impurities removed through a distillation process.
 This makes it a good choice for use in a WaterPik because it can help to ensure that the device is free from any mineral build-up or other contaminants that could clog the device or affect its performance.
-However, please note that manufacturers of water flossers do not claim that it is necessary or recommended to use this kind of water.
+However, please note that this type of water is expensive, and manufacturers of water flossers do not claim that it is necessary or recommended to use this kind of water.
 We believe it is far more reasonable to use regular tap water and clean Waterpik using chemical compounds that remove mineral build-up instead of using more expensive distilled water.

 Is it worth buying a Waterpik?